 The Gallipoli campaign was an amphibious landing in the Dardanelles Strait in modern Turkey, that sought to knock the Ottoman Empire out of WW I. The landings were exceptionally daring for the time, but they failed to achieve their objectives.
 The Gallipoli campaign lasted from April 1915 to January 1918, it cost tens of thousands of lives and it was was regarded as a complete failure for the allies.
 Why did the allies fail to achieve their objectives?
 The Gallipoli campaign was hampered by poor planning, inadequate intelligence and stubborn Turkish resistance.

-The First World War, began in the Autumn of 1914 when the German army invaded first Belgium and then France.
+The First World War began in the Autumn of 1914 when the German army invaded first Belgium and then France.
 The pushed on to the River Marne, only a short distance from the French capital and probably victory.
-The German advance was halted by the French army at the First Battle of the Marne.
+The French army halted the German advance at the First Battle of the Marne.
 The entire might of the French army was required to beat back the German advance.
 The Allied counterattack also came to a halt, and by the winter of 1914, the war on the western front had become a bloody stalemate.
 The situation on the eastern front was somewhat similar.
 In the autumn of 1914, the Russian army had invaded Prussia from the Baltic States.
 Two huge armies poured into the east of Prussia.

 The Ottoman government had allowed German ships to pass through the strategic Dardanelles and into the Black Sea.
 This move was seen as an act of war, and the Allies declared war on the Ottoman Empire.
 In response, the Ottoman Sultan said a Jihad or a Holy War against the western allies and Russia.
 A Russian invasion of the eastern provinces of Turkey was defeated, but the Turks could not press home their success.
 They also managed to limit the British advances in the Persian Gulf.
 However, the Ottoman Empire's conflict with the allies had reached a stalemate by early 1915.

 Strategy of the Allies